A bedside handgun is the self-defense tool of choice for many people.

 Hornady has several safes in the Rapid Safe line.
 The AR Gun Locker is a nearly perfect under-bed gun safe for quick access to long arms such as carbines, rifles, and shotguns.

-What makes it so great is the entry method.
+What makes the Rapid Safe so great is the entry method.
 The unit has an electronic keypad and a hole for a barrel key for a more traditional opening, but it also has a contactless RFID system.
-This reads an RFID decal, keychain fob, or wristband and unlocks when you get close to the safe!
+This reads an RFID decal, keychain fob, or wristband and unlocks when you get close to the safe.
+Rapid indeed!

 Holes are drilled to mount the Rapid Safe AR Gun Locker either horizontally or vertically.
 Or, if you want a less permanent installation, it comes with handles on either end as well as a security cable you can thread through your bed frame.